2 Kilted Days in Killarney

 Killarney

-After you walk (or hitchhike) back into town, spend the rest of your time shopping for traditional Irish goods throughout High street and Main street.
+After you walk (or hitchhike) back into town, spend the rest of your time shopping for traditional Irish goods throughout High and Main Street.
 My best friend and I shopped around for Celtic rings from Caragh Jewellers before ending up at the Aran Sweater Market.
-I was particularly inspired to buy natural wool mittens from this shop, which sells authentically Aran knit goods produced in Ireland with a variety of raised cable stitch patterns and large diamond designs.
+I was particularly inspired to buy natural wool mittens from this shop, which sells authentically Aran knit goods produced in Ireland with a smattering of raised cable stitch patterns and large diamond designs.

 After satisfying my sweet tooth with a few goodies from Mr. McGuire’s Olde Sweet Shop, we continued down New Street to head towards St. Mary’s Cathedral.
 Designed by renowned English architect Augustus Welby Northmore Pugin, St. Mary's Cathedral is a masterpiece of 19th-century Gothic Revival architecture featuring a striking spire, pointed arches, ribbed vaults, and beautifully crafted stained glass windows.
 Serving the Catholic community in Killarney for over a century and a half, the foundation stone for St. Mary's Cathedral was laid in 1842, but its construction was delayed due to the Great Famine.
 The cathedral was finally completed in 1855, thus standing as a monument to the resilience and faith of the local community during one of the most challenging periods in Irish history.